-The Mercyhurst University police Department maintains a close working relationship with the City of Erie Police Department, Millcreek Township Police Department, Erie County Sheriff's Department, Erie County District Attorney's Office, Drug Strike Task Force, Joint Terrorism Task Force, and Pennsylvania State Police.
+The MUPD maintains a close working relationship with the City of Erie Police

+Department, Millcreek Township Police Department, Erie County Sheriff's Department, Erie County District Attorney's Office, Drug Strike Task Force, Joint Terrorism Task Force, and Pennsylvania State Police.
 Collaborative meetings and training sessions are occasionally held to review issues and incidents occurring within the multiple local jurisdictions.
 MUPD is comfortable with and capable of reaching out to these responsive law enforcement entities for support and assistance as it relates to the safety and security of the campus community.

 MUPD officers and local law enforcement officers communicate regularly on the scene of incidents that occur in and around the campus area.
 MUPD investigators work closely with local law enforcement investigators when incidents arise that require joint communication efforts.

 Written Memorandums of Understanding with Local Police:

 There is a Memorandum of Understanding (MOU) between Mercyhurst University and the City of Erie Police Department (EPD).
-This agreement specifically address the response, responsibility and investigation of all alleged criminal offenses including sexual assault and relationship violence.
-There is a Memorandum of Understanding (MOU) between Mercyhurst University and the North East Police Department (NEPD).
-This agreement only addresses the holding of prisoners by NEPD for MUPD.
+This agreement specifically addresses the response, responsibility and investigation of all alleged criminal offenses including sexual assault and relationship violence.